Yash-S-Shetye/Inverse_Kinematics_Of_Scara_Manipulator_In_Matlab_Simulink/README.md

 # Inverse_Kinematics_Of_Scara_Manipulator_In_Matlab_Simulink

-Simulation of inverse kinematics of a scara manipulator using jacobian inverse, jacobian transpose and jacobian pseudo inverse.
+Simulation of inverse kinematics of a scara manipulator in MATLAB Simulink software.

+The project is divided into 3 folders having 2 folders in each of them -

+1.) #Using jacobian Inverse, Transpose and Pseudo-inverse

-Part 1 contains files for simulating inverse kinematics using jacobian inverse and jacobian transpose while Part 2 contains files for simulating inverse kinematics using jacobian pseudo-inverse.
+  a) Part 1 contains files for simulating inverse kinematics using jacobian inverse and jacobian transpose.

+  b) Part 2 contains files for simulating inverse kinematics using jacobian pseudo-inverse.

+2.) #Using Second Order Algorithm

+   a)  Part 1 contains files for simulating inverse kinematics using second algorithm and jacobian inverse.

+   b) Part 2 contains files for simulating inverse kinematics using second algorithm and jacobian pseudo-inverse.

+3.) #Trajectory Generation and Inverse Dynamic Control

+    a) Part 1 contains files for generating trajectory for the scara manipulator.

+    b) Part 2 contains file for simulating inverse dynamic control for scara manipulator.

-Steps to run simulation for both parts -
+Steps to run simulation for all parts -

 1.)
-Copy all the files in one folder.
+Create Part 1 and Part 2 folders with all included files and the data mat file and put all in one folder.

 2.)
-Change location address of the mat file - "kinematic_traj.mat" in the init file to wherever the file is placed.
+For 1.) and 2.) change location address of the mat file - "kinematic_traj.mat" in the respective init files to wherever the file is placed on your desktop.

 3.)
 Run the init file in matlab.